piaoyh/cryptocol/README.md

 listed above.
 So, for example, even if the version number is 0.5.0.0, it does not mean that 50% of all functionalities are implemented.

-## Sorry for breaking changes from ver.
+## Sorry for a breaking change from ver.
 0.6.2 to ver.
 0.6.3
 A breaking change has been made to change the function `number::BigUInt::copy_within<R>(&mut self, src: R, dest: usize)` from public to private since it should have been private from the beginning for security reason because it is high chance that this function will be missused or even abused.

 ### struct BigUInt